 In a few weeks I will visit my family in Germany (short step over before flying out to BALI) and thought about offering a yoga class.
 Some of them never tried yoga before, others know it from their gym.
 But how to start?
 I don’t want to simply do a beginners class with easy postures.
 I want them to really get how complete yoga can be.
 So I thought it should be more like a first introduction into Yoga: What is Yoga?
 What does a complete yoga practice on the mat include?

 These thoughts inspired me to write the following article.
 So in this Post I simply want to introduce Yoga, its basics and completeness on the mat.
 Learn about Hatha Yoga and its different elements.
-And why it is always Hatha Yoga the moment you step on the mat to do you Asanas.
+And why it is always Hatha Yoga, the moment you step on the mat to do your Asanas.